Bankruptcy lawyers know that all debts need to be scheduled. Clients think or hope that they get to pick and choose.

 At the front end, tell the whole truth .

 Sometimes, the debtor fears embarrassment or some sort of retaliation as a result of listing a debt in the bankruptcy papers.
 Look for ways to alleviate the anxiety.
 Perhaps alerting a family or friend in advance of the filing, at a time of the debtor’s choosing, will lessen the hesitation to be forthcoming.
+When it comes to filing for bankruptcy you can read more here and understand better on how it should be done.

 Perhaps you want to use a story of debtors who lost their discharge because they swore falsely that they had included every creditor.
 It happens.